Customer allegedly finds cockroach in Pepperoni Pizza, Pizza Hut investigating incident

 Taken aback, the OP said that he and his friends all lost their appetites.

-He added that the insect had broken apart into pieces scattered across the pizza slice.
+He added that the insect had broken apart and that the pieces were scattered across the pizza slice.

 “The insect was well-baked”, the OP added.